GenericMappingTools/gmt/doc_modern/rst/source/GMT_Docs.rst

 The projections available in GMT are presented in Figure :ref:`gmt_projections`.
-For details on all GMT projections and the required parameters, see the :doc:`psbasemap` man page.
+For details on all GMT projections and the required parameters, see the :doc:`basemap` man page.
 We will also show examples of every projection in the next Chapters, and a quick summary of projection syntax was given in Chapter `GMT Overview and Quick Reference`_.